joeblankenship1/random_requests/team_programming/team_programming_101.md

 ##### Location

-Ideally, you and your team would be co-located so that peer coding and mob coding practices could be achieved in a positive social space.
+Ideally, you and your team would be co-located so that pair coding and mob coding practices could be achieved in a positive social space.
 But the nature of open-source projects and collaboration often involves one or more members of a team being either partially or completely remote.
 This means that those that cannot meet in person will need to find alternative ways to co-locate with their peers.

 Communication channels are perhaps the most important to facilitate good team dynamics.
 Slack, Discord, and IRC are good places to text chat and to share code snippets with one another.
-Discord, Zoom, or Hangouts can also facilitate voice, video, and screen sharing which will come in handy for peer or mob coding sessions.
+Discord, Zoom, or Hangouts can also facilitate voice, video, and screen sharing which will come in handy for pair or mob coding sessions.
 Signal and Wire are good alternatives if your team requires secure communications.
 You may also want to consider text editors and IDEs with live coding features such as Atom’s Teletype.

 ##### Timeline